Starting at high noon and ending past midnight, a day of playoff baseball like none before it

 Something seemed inherently unfair, for example, about a 36-24 Twins team being eliminated via a pair of losses to the 29-31 Astros, who, along with the Milwaukee Brewers, were the first teams in baseball history to make the playoffs with losing regular season records.

-By nightfall on the East Coast, as the late games awaited, with their blue-blood network darlings — the New York Yankees in Cleveland to play the Indians, and the Los Angeles Dodgers hosting the Brewers — even the most grizzled, hard-line traditionalist had to admit: This was an amazing day of baseball.
+At nightfall on the East Coast, the spotlight was given over to the sport’s blue-blood network darlings: the New York Yankees in Cleveland to play the Indians — a game delayed by rain before the first pitch and again, following an ill-conceived decision to begin, just 14 minutes later — and the Los Angeles Dodgers hosting the Brewers, a game that would carry baseball’s longest, busiest day into the next day.

+By that point, even the most grizzled, hard-line traditionalist had to admit: This was an amazing day of baseball.
 Let’s never do it again.

 Read more on baseball: